-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.25)

-The last slave node in an A2B network needs to be properly terminated only on the upstream channel (differently than a Master or a slave which communicates to one or more downstream slaves).
+The last sub node in an A2B network needs to be properly terminated only on the upstream channel (differently than a Main node or a sub node which communicates to one or more downstream sub node).

 Rationale: The last node in an A2B network will not need the downstream network physical layer.
+If a node has the downstream physical layer populated, it can still be used in an end node configuration.

 SWR-REQ-393184/B-Sub Node Network Error Detection & Reporting